Getting Started with the cf CLI

 flag:

-Map a Route to an App
+Map a route to an app

 You can provide a hostname for your app when you push the app.
 If you do not provide a hostname, the cf push

-command routes your app to a URL of the form APPNAME.DOMAIN
+command routes your app to a URL of the form

-, where APPNAME
+, where APP-NAME

 is the name of your app and DOMAIN

-For information about mapping a route to your app, see Routes and Domains.
+For information about mapping a route to your app, see Routes and domains.

 To map a route to the app: